 Cartoon: ©Bob and Tom Thaves

-NOTE FROM CAROLYN: I wrote much more about misdiagnosis in women’s heart disease in Chapter 3 of my book, “A Woman’s Guide to Living with Heart Disease” .
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 20% off the list price).
+NOTE FROM CAROLYN: I wrote much more about trying to raise awareness of women’s heart disease in my book, “A Woman’s Guide to Living with Heart Disease” .
+You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 30% off the list price).